-That is key because you don’t want to get into trouble.
-If you have an eventual goal of becoming a financial planner, and you’re already giving financial advice as far as specific investment advice, that could get you in how water with SEC or FINRA.
+That is the key because you don’t want to get into trouble.
+If you have an eventual goal of becoming a financial planner, and you’re already giving financial advice as far as specific investment advice, that could get you in hot water with the SEC or FINRA.

 Does a Financial Coach Need a Special Certification?

-It’s also important to note as a financial coach, there’s no specific requirement that you have a certification or a financial coaching degree.
+It’s also important to note as a financial coach that there’s no specific requirement that you have a certification or a financial coaching degree.
 Now, that being said, there are financial coaching certifications you can obtain.